 STEVE INSKEEP, Host:

 The writer Clay Shirky has been monitoring the free time we have in our lives.
 And over the past several decades, he says we've spent a lot of that time doing just one thing.

-Professor CLAY SHIRKY (New York University): Television became essentially and unpaid halftime job for every man, woman and child in the developed world, right, 25 hours a week or so, times a couple billion people.
+CLAY SHIRKY: Television became essentially and unpaid halftime job for every man, woman and child in the developed world, right, 25 hours a week or so, times a couple billion people.